oracle-livelabs/database/multitenant-value/mt-dev-agility/mt-for-dev-agility.md

 ### Prerequisites

 This lab assumes you have:
-- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- A Free Tier or paid OCI account, or that you are running this lab in a LiveLabs OCI sandbox
-- You have completed:
+- Completed the following labs:
     - Lab: Prepare Setup (*Free Tier* and *Paid Tenancies* only)
     - Lab: Environment Setup

-**NOTE:** *When doing Copy/Paste using the convenient* **Copy** *function used throughout the guide, you must hit the* **ENTER** *key after pasting.
-Otherwise the last line will remain in the buffer until you hit* **ENTER**!

 In the following labs, instead of SQL\*Plus you will use **Oracle SQL Developer Command Line (SQLcl)**.
 Oracle **SQLcl** is the modern, command line interface to the Database. **SQLcl** has many key features that add to the value of the utility, including command history, in-line editing, auto-complete using the TAB key and more.
 You can learn more about **SQLcl** [at the Oracle SQLcl website](https://www.oracle.com/database/technologies/appdev/sqlcl.html).

+If you accidentally exit the SQLcl client during a lab exercise, the client can be launched using the command **sql /nolog** .

+**NOTE:** *When doing Copy/Paste using the convenient* **Copy** *function used throughout the guide, you must hit the* **ENTER** *key after pasting.
+Otherwise the last line will remain in the buffer until you hit* **ENTER**!

+**Please run all workshop tasks in the order in which they appear in this guide.**

 ## Task 1: Log in and create the application database

 In this first task, you will create and explore a new pluggable database **MYAPPDB** in the container database **CDBTEST**.
-Typically, the database administrators would provide the developers with the appropriate privileges to allow self-service database provisioning, cloning, de-provisioning and other tasks the development team requires.
+Typically, the database administrators would provide the developers with the appropriate privileges to allow self-service database provisioning, cloning, de-provisioning and other tasks that DevOps requires.
 For the sake of simplicity, you will use the database superuser privilege SYSDBA to perform many of these tasks throughout this workshop.

-1. Set your oracle environment and connect to **CDBTEST** using SQLcl.
+1. Connect to **CDBTEST** using SQLcl.
 The database **CDBTEST** is a container database, or CDB.
 The CDB contains the root of the database, and is also associated with the database memory (SGA, PGA, etc.) and background processes on the system that are part of the Oracle Database instance.

-    ```
-    <copy>. ~/.set-env-db.sh CDBTEST</copy>
-    ```

     ```
     <copy>